Zenduty/docs/docs/Rollbar.md

 ![](/img/Integrations/Rollbar/4.png)

-9. Rollbar is now created amd all alerts will show up on Zenduty.
+9. Rollbar is now integrated and all alerts will show up on Zenduty.